lingtalfi/Light-Realist/doc/api/Ling/Light_Realist/ListActionHandler/LightRealistBaseListActionHandler/decorateGenericActionItemByAssets.md

 - modalVariables: an array of variables to pass to the modal template (if you use a modal template only).
              Inside the modal template, the variables are accessible via the $z variable (which represents this modalVariables array).
-- generate_ajax_params: bool=true, whether to automatically generate ajax parameters.
+- generateAjaxParams: bool=true, whether to automatically generate ajax parameters.
 See the code for more info.
                      The ajax parameters basically will be transmitted to the js handler via the **params** argument of the f callable.
+- jsActionName: the name of the action name to use to detect js files.
+                 I used this when I had different action names pointing to the same js handler (export_to_csv, export_to_html, export_to_pdf, ..., all pointing to a single export_to_file handler).